 Dried yogurt is a popular food trend on TikTok.
 In essence, yogurt is rich in nutrients, but eating it incorrectly and in large quantities can make this dish counterproductive.

 To make this snack, the liquid is removed by placing the yogurt in a cheesecloth, squeezing out the excess water, and refrigerating the remaining mixture for 48 hours.
-Many people also add color, flavor, or shape to the yogurt to make it more appealing, according to Healthline (USA).
+Many people also add color, flavor, or shape to the yogurt to make it more attractive, according to Healthline (USA).

 Nutritional benefits of dried yogurt

-Catherine Gervacio, nutrition expert and consultant at WOWMD - a health and nutritional supplement company (USA), shared: "The nutritional content of dried yogurt depends a lot on how it is prepared, but in general, yogurt is rich in protein, supports muscle recovery and creates a feeling of fullness for longer.
+Catherine Gervacio, nutrition expert and consultant at WOWMD - a health and dietary supplement company (USA), shared: "The nutritional content of dried yogurt depends a lot on how it is prepared, but in general, yogurt is rich in protein, supports muscle recovery and creates a feeling of fullness for longer.
 Yogurt is also known for its many benefits for gut health due to the live probiotics it contains.
 In addition, if dried, this is also an easy-to-pack and carry dish, ideal for snacking on the go, provided it is stored properly."

 Yogurt is rich in protein, aids digestion and makes you feel full for a long time.

 Additionally, British nutritionist Emma Shafqat says yogurt can benefit gut health by supporting the balance of beneficial bacteria in the digestive system.
-These bacteria have the ability to enhance digestion, boost immune function, and improve overall gut health.
+These bacteria have the ability to enhance digestion, boost immune function and improve overall gut health.

 “Yogurt is also an excellent source of calcium, which is essential for maintaining strong bones and teeth, supporting bone density and reducing the risk of osteoporosis,” adds Shafqat.